Sunset Park (Brooklyn park): Later years

 In 1982, the NYC Parks budget increased greatly, enabling the agency to carry out $76 million worth of restoration projects by year's end; among these projects was the restoration of the Sunset Park pool.
 Work had begun by early 1983, and the complex was closed for two summer seasons while work was ongoing.
 The play center reopened on August 8, 1984.
 In addition to the renovated play center, the diving pool was infilled for the construction of a volleyball court; spray fountains at the wading pool's former site were installed in 1988; and murals were installed in the locker rooms.

 NYC Parks continued to face financial shortfalls in the coming years, and the pools retained a reputation for high crime.
 For the summer of 1991, mayor David Dinkins had planned to close all 32 outdoor pools in the city, a decision that was only reversed after a $2 million donation from a trust created upon the death of real estate developer Sol Goldman and $1.8 million from other sources.
-Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Sunset Park, wherein women would be inappropriately fondled by teenage boys.
+Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Sunset Park, in which women would be inappropriately fondled by teenage boys.
 By the turn of the century, crimes such as sexual assaults had decreased in parks citywide due to increased security.

 In 2007, the Sunset Play Center's interior and exterior were both designated as official city landmarks by the New York City Landmarks Preservation Commission.
 The commission had previously considered the pool for landmark status in 1990, along with the other ten WPA pools in the city.
 A reconstruction of the playground was completed in 2017.
 The same year, a $4 million renovation of the Sunset Park Play Center was approved.
+Following an influx of asylum seekers to New York City, in August 2023, city officials converted portions of the recreation centers at McCarren Park and Sunset Park into temporary shelters, prompting protests from local residents.
+The shelter had closed by the next month.